Nick Kelly (musician): Film

 Kelly wrote and directed his first short film Delphine in 2003 under the Irish Film Board's Short Shorts scheme.
 His second short Why The Irish Dance That Way was made under the RTÉ / Arts Council Dance On The Box scheme and won Best Short Film, Live Action at the Chicago Irish Film Festival 2008.

 His third short film Shoe starring Pat Kinevane and Peter Coonan won Best Irish Short at the Corona Fastnet Short Film Festival 2011, and was shortlisted for Oscar nomination at the 2011 Academy Awards.

-Kelly's debut feature film The Drummer and The Keeper (starring Dermot Murphy and Jacob McCarthy in the lead roles) premiered at the Galway Film Fleadh 2017, where it won Best Irish First Feature and enjoyed a nationwide Irish cinema release.
+Kelly's debut feature film The Drummer & the Keeper (starring Dermot Murphy and Jacob McCarthy in the lead roles) premiered at the Galway Film Fleadh 2017, where it won Best Irish First Feature and enjoyed a nationwide Irish cinema release.
 It went on to win 18 awards on the international festival circuit.
 The Drummer and The Keeper was nominated in 5 categories at the 2018 IFTA Awards, with Jacob McCarthy winning Rising Star for his portrayal of Christopher.

 In 2024 Kelly wrote, directed, produced, and starred in The Song Cycle, a microbudget feature documentary about his own journey by bicycle to perform at the 2022 Glastonbury Festival.
 The Song Cycle had its world premiere at the Galway Film Fleadh 2024, where it won Best Independent Film.
 It subsequently received the Audience Choice for Irish Feature at the Irish Film Institute Documentary Festival 2024.
+The film is scheduled for release in 2026.